 The EUROPEAN SOUTHERN OBSERVATORY has establishments which are located in:

 Chile: La Silla, Paranal, Santiago, Antofagasta, Sequitor, OSF

 1. Duration of appointment

 The contract is for a fixed-term duration of three years, and is subject to successful completion of the probation period.
-The contract will therefore cease after three years.

 For operational need, Staff members may be requested to agree to a transfer of duty station.